ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rss/index.rst

 	{date format="%Y %m %d"}

 The date on which the last entry was submitted.
-Note: as with all dates, the formatting codes are necessary: {date format="%Y"}
+See `Date Variable Formatting <../../templates/date_variable_formatting.html>`_ for more information.

 edit\_date
 ~~~~~~~~~~